flavienbwk/book-devops/eng/README.md

 Within our SRE team of _X_ individuals, your responsibilities will include:

-- Administering our development, pre-production, and production environments (Docker, Kubernetes^)
+- Administering our development, pre-production, and production environments (Docker, Kubernetes) ;
-- Overseeing monitoring systems (e.g., defining [resilience indicators](#resilience-indicators) (SLIs, SLOs), maintaining dashboard indicators, and alert systems)
+- Overseeing monitoring systems (e.g., defining [resilience indicators](#resilience-indicators) (SLIs, SLOs), maintaining dashboard indicators, and alert systems) ;
-- Automating the lifecycle of infrastructure and software (CI/CD, IaC)
+- Automating the lifecycle of infrastructure and software (CI/CD, IaC) ;
-- Assisting in the automation of integrating and setting up physical servers
+- Assisting in the automation of integrating and setting up physical servers ;
-- Preparing and practicing incident management procedures following the 3Cs[^GoogleWorkbookIncidentResponse] (annual DiRT training[^DiRTTraining], documentation, tools)
+- Preparing and practicing incident management procedures following the 3Cs[^GoogleWorkbookIncidentResponse] (annual DiRT training[^DiRTTraining], documentation, tools) ;
-- Diagnosing incidents and writing clear and illustrative postmortems to enrich our knowledge base
+- Diagnosing incidents and writing clear and illustrative postmortems to enrich our knowledge base ;
-- Educating engineers on best production practices
+- Educating engineers on best production practices ;
-- Advising and collaborating with application architects and other infrastructure architects
+- Advising and collaborating with application architects and other infrastructure architects.

 Skills:

-- Communication, autonomy, and adaptability
+- Communication, autonomy, and adaptability ;
-- Advanced knowledge of one or more Linux distributions
+- Advanced knowledge of one or more Linux distributions ;
-- Knowledge of TCP/IP networks
+- Knowledge of TCP/IP networks ;
-- Familiarity with Ansible, Saltstack, and/or Terraform
+- Familiarity with Ansible, Saltstack, and/or Terraform ;
-- Advanced Bash scripting skills
+- Advanced Bash scripting skills ;
-- Understanding of micro-service architecture principles
+- Understanding of micro-service architecture principles ;
-- Knowledge of a Cloud orchestration technology (Kubernetes or Openstack)
+- Knowledge of a Cloud orchestration technology (Kubernetes or Openstack) ;
-- Proficiency in at least one programming language (Java, C++, Python, or Go)
+- Proficiency in at least one programming language (Java, C++, Python, or Go) ;
-- Familiarity with at least one Cloud service (AWS, GCP, Azure, Scaleway)
+- Familiarity with at least one Cloud service (AWS, GCP, Azure, Scaleway).

 Education or experience:

 _If you have at least 5 years of professional experience, we prioritize that and do not focus on your degree._

-- Bachelor's or Master's in software engineering with knowledge in system administration (Linux, networks, Cloud technologies)
+- Bachelor's or Master's in software engineering with knowledge in system administration (Linux, networks, Cloud technologies) ;
-- Bachelor's or Master's in network and system engineering
+- Bachelor's or Master's in network and system engineering ;
-- Significant professional experience in the field
+- Significant professional experience in the field.

 This position can lead to roles such as Infrastructure Manager, DevOps Security Engineer, or System Engineer.